Violence Against Women Act (VAWA) Self Petitioner Status

 - Your U.S. citizen adult child

-You may also seek LPR status as a VAWA self-petitioner if your U.S. citizen or LPR spouse has abused your child.
+You may also seek legal status as a VAWA self-petitioner if your LPR or U.S. citizen spouse has abused your child.

 Application Process for VAWA Self-Petitions

 If you are self-petitioning under VAWA, you must complete two steps.
-First, you must file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with U.S. Citizenship and Immigration Service (“USCIS”).
+First, you must file Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, with U.S. Citizenship and Immigration Services (“USCIS”).

 You should submit various forms of evidence in support of your VAWA self-petition, including:

 - Evidence establishing abuse (i.e., police reports, protective orders)